btroncone/learn-rxjs/recipes/lockscreen.md

   Pad will turn green if password is correct or red if password is incorrect.
   You can set password to whatever sequence you like.
 */
 // RxJS v6+
-import { from, fromEvent, Subject, merge } from 'rxjs';
+import { from, fromEvent, Subject, merge, pipe } from 'rxjs';
 import { switchMap, takeUntil, repeat, tap, map, throttleTime, distinctUntilChanged, filter, toArray, sequenceEqual, pluck } from 'rxjs/operators';
-import { pads, resetPasswordPad, setResult, setTouched, updateCurrentPassword } from './dom-updater';
+import { displaySelectedNumbersSoFar, markTouchedPad, pads, resetPasswordPad, setResult } from './dom-updater';

 const sub = new Subject();
 const expectedPasswordUpdate$ = fromEvent(document.getElementById('expectedPassword'), 'keyup')